 Your neck might experience a forward or backward jerk during a car crash.
 This can damage your neck’s ligaments, nerves, tendons, or bones.

-Neck injuries can cause pains and swell around the injured area.
+Neck injuries can cause pain and swell around the injured area.
 Also, they might result in temporary vocal cord paralysis.

 The following are common neck injuries car accident victims can suffer.